 Children need to play with a variety of toys, but make sure toys that encourage physical activity are easy to get to.
 Have plenty of balls, jump ropes, scooters, and bikes available.

 Know What Activities are Age Appropriate

 If an activity is too hard, kids can become frustrated.
 Make sure you’re doing age appropriate physical activity with your child.
 Two and three year olds can practice jumping.
-Four year olds can practice animal walks (check out these 13 animal walks to help gross motor development).
+Four year olds can practice animal walks.
 To improve coordination, turn animal walking and jumping into a game by seeing how quickly kids can go from doing flamingo jumps, to bear walks to crab walks.
 Five year olds are ready to try jumping jacks and skipping.

 Model an Active Lifestyle

 Kids are always watching you.
 They love to imitate you too.
 If you’re excited about fitness and set aside time to be active, your child will want to do it to.
 Modeling an active lifestyle is just as important as making sure your child has one hour of exercise per day.